- DUKES HISTORY -

 The same meticulous care and attention is paid to all the traditional processes, in addition to new technology, to ensure that products of the highest standard are made available for the game at all levels today.
 Only the very best raw materials are used to protect the brand’s reputation for top quality.

-From 2017, Dukes cricket balls have been used in Sheffield Shield cricket in Australia.
-This has resulted in a significant amount of glowing feedback from players, coaches, administrators and supporters about the quality of the product.
-Importantly, most feedback has centred on Dukes being “good for cricket” by creating balance between bat and ball and the development of adaptable and skilled cricketers.
+From 2017, Dukes cricket balls were used in Sheffield Shield cricket in Australia.
+This resulted in a significant amount of glowing feedback from players, coaches, administrators and supporters about the quality of the product.
+Importantly, most feedback centred on Dukes being “good for cricket” by creating balance between bat and ball and the development of adaptable and skilled cricketers.